 What was interesting was, and this sounds bad.
 When he developed a form of Alzheimer's he mellowed.
 He became more approachable.
 Before his illness he would delight in his role as contrarian.
 To put it bluntly he would thrive in getting you angry.
 With the onset of his mental decline he became more gentle.
 My mother, not so much.
 That's a different story.

 Also, he became super honest.
 So much so he decided to share a truth with me when we were visiting with our children.
-Within earshot of my daughter he told me that he never wanted to have me.
+Within earshot of my daughter he announced that he never wanted to have me.

 " I never wanted you.
 I have always regretted it."